algal/GCalendarSheetsSync/readme.md

 Copy the Code.js into the app editor.

-Alternatively, insteasd of copy/pasting, you can use a dedicated tool like `clasp` to manage AppsScript code from the command line. iirc, that also requires enabling the Google APps Script API.
+Alternatively, instead of copy/pasting, you can use a dedicated tool like `clasp` to manage AppsScript code from the command line. iirc, that also requires enabling the Google APps Script API.

 ## How to use